ErandBizati/TravelEye/README.md

 </p>

 ## About
-*Created by Owen Campain, Adam Wisnewski, Jacob Philips, Erand Bizati*

 TravelEye is a portable device which used radio frequency detection to find hidden surveillance devices.
 This device is aimed towards travelers with any level of technical knowledge

+TravelEye scans using a list that contains frequencies that are known to be associated with surveillance devices.
+Any frequencies that are found to be above a determined threshold are shown to the user as possible surveillance devices.
+The user can then select one of the found signals and TravelEye will then perform a focused scan on just that frequency.
+It will continuously scan, updating the signal strength so the user can walk around and watch the strength of the signal change for different parts of a room.
+The user can then go through a few questions and TravelEye can provide advice on how to locate and possibly disable the device.

+*Created by Owen Campain, Adam Wisnewski, Jacob Philips, Erand Bizati*

-This project was created for a capstone course (CSC355) at Kutztown University
+This project was created for a capstone course (CSC355) at Kutztown University and was formally presented at Kutztown's Demo Day 2024

 ## Installation
 ### Materials